codalab/competitions-v1-compute-worker/README.md

 Sometimes it may be useful to pause the compute worker and return instead of finishing a submission.
 This leaves the submission in a state where it hasn't been cleaned up yet and you can attempt to re-run it manually.

+### DOCKER_RUNTIME

+To enable nvidia runtime environment for containers in your queue set `DOCKER_RUNTIME` to `nvidia`, to use default runtime leave this value blank or unset.